Darmo117/ImageDatabase/README.md

 config (`config.ini`) files.
 Once done, follow [installation instructions](#Installation).
 Discard the new `config.ini` file if you want to keep the previous configuration.

-For versions 3.2+, database files are automatically updated and a back ups are made.

-A backup of the old version will be created under the name `library-old_2.0.sqlite3`.
+For versions 3.2+, database files are automatically updated.
+A backup of the old version will be created under the name `<file name>-old_<old version>.sqlite3`.
+For instance, updating the file `library.sqlite3` from version 3.1 will create the backup file `library-old_3.1.sqlite3`.

 ## Usage